-City centre riverfront
+City Centre City centre Riverfront

-Liverpool city centre was the first of the 'Macquarie towns', chartered by Governor Lachlan Macquarie in 1810.
+Liverpool City Centrecity centre was the first of the 'Macquarie towns', chartered by Governor Lachlan Macquarie in 1810.
 From its foundation, the city identity was closely connected to the Georges River.
-Since the development of the railway line along the river as early as 1856, the city centre has become increasingly divorced from the river.
-The State Rail Freight Line, which runs alongside the passenger line immediately adjacent to the river, has further divided the city and obstructs connections across the Georges River, both physically and visually.
+Since the development of the railway line along the river as early as 1856, the City Centrecity centre has become increasingly divorced from the River.
+The State Rail Freight Line which runs alongside the passenger line on the east and immediately adjacent to the river has further divided the city and obstructs connections across the Georges River, both physically and visually.

 The natural edge of the Georges River and the Chipping Norton lakes system is one of Liverpool's most valuable assets.
 Opportunities exist to create continuous urban parkland.
-Council is committed to exploring improved connections from the city centre to the river and to Moorebank.
+Council is committed to exploring improved connections from the City Centrecity centre to the river and to Moorebank.